dilipkumar2k6/ml-udacity-project-1-object-detection-in-urban-environment/README.md

     }
   }
 ```
-Following is Tensorflow dashboard for training
+Following is Tensorflow dashboard for training loss
 ![](experiments_2/screenshots/train_1.png)
 ![](experiments_2/screenshots/train_2.png)

+The loss with augmentation is lower than the previous loss (un-augmented model).
+This indicates better performance.
+We have lower down overfitting to some extent with augmentation, however better classification results would be resulting from a more balanced dataset.

 Following is Tensorflow dashboard for evaluation
 ![](experiments_2/screenshots/val_1.png)